Rid Yourself of Excess

 How often do you tell yourself you're going to take a hobby class, learn a new language, or develop a skill you care about?

 I'm a minimalist in most aspects of my life.
-I constantly look at everything around me and the things I do daily to make them more simple, efficient, and healthier for me.
+I constantly look at the things I do daily to figure out ways to make them more simple, efficient, beneficial, and healthier for me.

 Excess becomes a habit, and anything that deviates from the norm seems like a burden.
 But, the less you take in — be it unhealthy food and drinks, negative energy, or complacency — the more you can give out to people that matter: yourself, your family, and your friends.
 How can you support anyone if you're full of negative energy, can barely walk up a flight of steps without needing a break, or are suffering from one of the many chronic diseases?
 How can you help yourself?

 What's excessive in your life?
 How can you get rid of it?
 Once you get rid of it, what beneficial task will you swap in?

 Consider your time first.
 Most things in life we can get back in some form, but time never returns.
 Decide what experiences are truly worth your time.
 Things that leave you with different layers of guilt should be reconsidered.
 Think about your future and setting up strong foundations now that will give you all the time you need tomorrow.